← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions often present an item of evidence and ask whether it is admissible.
 Common traps include allowing hearsay without identifying a valid exception, admitting bad character evidence without specifying the correct gateway, and forgetting that the prosecution bears the burden under s.76 for confessions.
 Questions on identification evidence test whether the Turnbull guidelines apply and what directions the judge should give.
-Examiners test these distinctions repeatedly.
+SQE1 questions may test these distinctions repeatedly.

 Quick Example Scenario